Bockit/browser-tools/README.md

 Browser tools aims to provide the following functionality with a high granularity:

+* Attributes getting, setting and removing
+* ClassList-like functionality
 * CSS getting and setting
-* Attributes getting, setting and removing
 * Element dimension calculations
+* Events
+* DOM Manipulation
 * Element position calculations
 * DOM Traversal
-* ClassList-like functionality

 Support
 -------

-It's completely untested at the moment (as in, I haven't even run half the code once), but the idea is to support IE9+ for now.
+It's very poorly tests at the moment but the idea is to support IE9+ for now.
 Either making a separate polyfill module that shims in what's needed for browser-tools, or make ie8 versions of functions which don't work.

 No AJAX
 -------